matzhaugen/maf/README.md

 ```

 # Run the example
 This will extract the MAFs from a dataset containing annual treering widths.
 The plot function will plot the first 3 MAFs with confidence intervals, and estimate the number of MAFs in the data set.
 Note that I only plot the last 150 timesteps for speed and converience.
-If large datasets are analysed, you might consider not plotting the confidence intervals by setting `with.uncertainty = FALSE`.
+If large datasets are analysed, you might consider not plotting the confidence intervals by setting `with.uncertainty = FALSE` in the `plot` command.
 ```
 library(maf)
 maf.object = maf(treeringTimeseries[850:999,])